 7. Live like a local: dive into Austrian culture

 Don’t be one of those expats that bring their habits and cultural etiquette from home, cling to it for dear life and spend their whole time comparing home with here – news flash: you’re living in a different country!
-While after the honeymoon period of first moving to Vienna wears off, many expats are tempted to indulge in a bit of ‘verbal-Austrian-bashing’ for the rude service, their anal ways, their rigid mentality, their sleepy lock-down Sundays, amongst other things.
+While after the honeymoon period of first moving to Vienna wears off, many expats are tempted to indulge in a bit of ‘verbal-Austrian-bashing’ for the rude service, their inflexible ways, their rigid mentality, their sleepy lock-down Sundays, amongst other things.
 We recommend refraining from such verbal farts.
 This will only take your eye off the place you’re living in – an eccentric, individual kind of city that has a bundle of charming characteristics.
 Spend your time getting to know Vienna’s wine and wandering culture on the fringe of the city, the ‘Schaumamalmal’ work-life balance, the pleasure of coffeehouse procrastination, the culture and classical music on tap, and the many grassroot creative stuff happening in the city.
 Vienna will not serve itself to you on a platter.
 It plays hard-to-get, hide and seek with you, and dares you to explore and live it independently.

 8. Where to shop for stuff from home